 How do sinkholes form?
 Sinkholes can be formed from a natural process or an artificial process.
 In the natural process, sinkholes will capture standing water in a dry or high location.
 Sinkholes can also be caused by droughts or excessive rain.
 The formation of sinkholes are caused by erosion in general.
 Acidic water is created in the sinkholes from the absorption of carbon dioxide and decaying vegetation.
 Because of this, the limestone terrains slowly dissolves as the acidic water moves through the cracks underground.
 This creates channeling cavities.
 Cracks then become larger and larger as the limestone dissolves.
 The channels become more acidic as the water flows through the ground.
 The surface of the ground sinks and starts to crumble, carrying the surface down in to the cavities left by the acidic water and cracks.
 This process causes a sinkhole to form.
 Sinkholes are common where limestone and other rocks are below the land surface.

 Sinkholes can be formed from an artificial process as well, this resulting from human activity.
 Main water breaks and old pipes can collapse.
 Over-pumping and extraction from groundwater can also cause sinkholes.
 The excessive weight of the new material can cause the ground to simply collapse.

-Foundation Professionals of Florida have experts that use ECP materials and products for your sinkhole repair.
-ECP provides top quality products, which are guaranteed to fix almost all foundation failure problems you may have.
 We use grout injections, cement grouting, or compaction grouting for sinkhole repairs.
 We are your sinkhole repair team in Tampa, Tallahassee, Orlando, and the Jacksonville area.
 In Florida, our compaction grouting can fix your sinking foundation.
 Contact us today and we’ll even give you an estimate!